-Power transmission tariffs are established by law for 4-year periods and include a six-monthly indexation to guarantee actual annual profitability for operators.
+Power transmission tariffs are established by law for 4-year periods and include an indexation to guarantee actual annual profitability for operators.
 The nature of this industry means that power transmission company revenue is stable over the long term.
 This revenue is complemented by revenue from private contracts with large customers.